Cleaner Diesel Emmisions

 New Legislation

-The 2010 Emissions Regulations passed in by the EPA demand major reductions in the NOx and NMHC emissions produced by engines.
+The 2010 Emissions Regulations passed in by the demand major reductions in the NOx and NMHC emissions produced by engines.
 Under the new regulations, engines manufactured after January 1, 2010, are required to emit less than 0.14 grams per brake horsepower hour (g/bhp-hr) of non-methane hydrocarbons (NMHC) and 0.2 g/bhp-hr of nitrogen oxide (NOx).
 To comply with the new NOx emission limits, most manufacturers of trucks are using Selective Catalytic Reduction (SCR) systems.
 These systems reduce heat loads on engines and improve fuel efficiency while lowering NOx emissions.

 What is an SCR system?